-- Campbell University Ft.
-Bragg Campus
+Campbell University Fort Bragg Campus

-Campbell University has offices and classrooms at the Ft.
-Bragg Army campus located at the Bragg Training Center, Building 13751 Wing B, Ft.
+Campbell University has offices and classrooms at the Fort Bragg Army campus located at the Bragg Training Center, Building 13751 Wing B, Ft.
 Bragg, NC 28307.
 There are no on-campus residence halls at that location.
 The campus is in the law enforcement jurisdiction of the U.S. Army Military Police.
 Military M.P. desk may be reached at 910-396-0391, or 0392, or 0393.
-They are located at Building #2-5634 adjacent to the intersection of Butner Rd. and Armistead Rd.
+They are located at Building #2-5634 adjacent to the intersection of Butner Road and Armistead Road.

-- Campbell University at Pope Army Air Field
+Campbell University at Pope Army Airfield

-Campbell University has offices and classrooms at Pope Army Air Field located at 430 Armistead St., Pope AAF, Ft.
+Campbell University has offices and classrooms at Pope Army Airfield located at 430 Armistead Street, Pope AAF, Ft.
 Bragg, NC 28307.
 There are no on-campus residence halls at that location.
 The campus is in the law enforcement jurisdiction of the U.S. Military Police.
 Military M.P. desk may be reached at 910-396-0391, or 0392, or 0393.
-They are located at Building #2-5634 adjacent to the intersection of Butner Rd. and Armistead Rd.
+They are located at Building #2-5634 adjacent to the intersection of Butner Road and Armistead Road.

-- Campbell University Camp Lejeune Marine Corps Base
+Campbell University Camp Lejeune Marine Corps Base

-Campbell University has offices and classrooms at the Camp Lejeune Marine Corps base located at Consolidated Education Center, Stone St., Camp Lejeune, NC 28547.
+Campbell University has offices and classrooms at the Camp Lejeune Marine Corps base located at Consolidated Education Center, Stone Street, Camp Lejeune, NC 28547.
 There are no on-campus residence halls at that location.
-The campus is in the law enforcement jurisdiction of the Marine Corps Military Police.
-The Military Police at Camp Lejeune can be contacted at 910-451-4688 or 910-451-2557, located at 3 McHugh Blvd., Camp
+The campus is under the law enforcement jurisdiction of the Marine Corps Military Police.
+The Military Police at Camp Lejeune can be contacted at 910-451-4688 or 910-451-2557, located at 3 McHugh

-Lejeune, NC 28547.
+Boulevard, Camp Lejeune, NC 28547.